kaharez/lawcodes/3-criminal-code/book-2-offences-against-the-state/chapter-2-misuse-of-state-symbols-and-authority/article-03-false-or-fraudulent-state-documents.md

 1. Any person who forges, alters, or knowingly uses a forged or altered State document commits an offence.

 2. For the purposes of this Article, “State document” includes:
-    a. official certificates, identity documents, or registry extracts;
+    (a) official certificates, identity documents, or registry extracts;
-    b.
-State-issued letters, notices, or communications;
+    (b) State-issued letters, notices, or communications;
-    c. digital credentials, cryptographic signatures, or authentication tokens issued by the State;
+    (c) digital credentials, cryptographic signatures, or authentication tokens issued by the State;
-    d. any act or instrument bearing the Seal or insignia of the State.
+    (d) any act or instrument bearing the Seal or insignia of the State.

 3. This offence is punishable within Penalty Band D, or Penalty Band E where the act facilitates another serious offence or endangers the security of State systems.